MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-06-working-with-git.md

 ## Going deeper

-This step of the tutorial has only scratched the surface of the full Git support in Visual Studio.
+For a short walkthrough of creating a project from a remote Git repository, see [Quickstart: clone a repository of Python code in Visual Studio](quickstart-03-python-in-visual-studio-project-from-repository.md).

 For a much more comprehensive tutorial, including handling merge conflicts, reviewing code with pull requests, rebasing, and cherry-picking changes between branches, see [Getting Started with Git and VSTS](/vsts/git/gitquickstart?toc=%2Fvisualstudio%2Fversion-control%2Ftoc.json&bc=%2Fvsts%2Fgit%2Fbreadcrumb%2Fvc%2Ftoc.json&view=vsts&tabs=visual-studio).

 ## Tutorial review